AsydSolutions/ASYD/static/doc/en/conditionals.md

 for strings (text comparison) and numbers.

 Several conditionals (as many as you want) can be concatenated using `and` and `or`.
-They will be evaluated following a sequencial and logical order (i.e. for `condition1 or condition2`, if the first condition complies, the second one won't be evaluated).
+They will be evaluated following a sequential and logical order (i.e. for `condition1 or condition2`, if the first condition complies, the second one won't be evaluated).

 <br/>